 AP procedures for differentiated initial link setup [CID 2094]

-An AP with dot11FILSActivated true may include the Differentiated Initial Link Setup element in Beacon and Probe Response frames, and set the FILS Time and FUsed to explicitly request for an IP address FILSC[CID 2719] Information fields to limit the number of STAs that are allowed to attempt link setup concurrently.
-The Vendor Specific subelement has the same format as the Vendor Specific element (see 8.4.2.25 (Vendor Specific element))., [13/1417r1, CIDs 2694, 3173]
+An AP with dot11FILSActivated true may include the Differentiated Initial Link Setup element in Beacon and Probe Response frames, and set the FILS Time and [4676, 4601, 4977] FILSC[CID 2719] Information fields to limit the number of STAs that are allowed to attempt link setup concurrently.
+[4675, 4836][13/1417r1, CIDs 2694, 3173]

-The AP may set an FILS Time [CID 2384] reserved for high priority link setup, and may set the FILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific Category subfield to specify a subset of STAs that may attempt initial link setup during the reserved FILS Time specified in the element .
+The AP may set an FILS Time [CID 2384] reserved for high priority link setup, and may set the FILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific[4677] subfield to specify a subset of STAs that may attempt initial link setup during the reserved FILS Time specified in the element [5019].
 [13/1417r1, CIDs 2694, 2137, 2138]

-An AP may set the FILS user priority B0, B1 and B2 to 1 to indicate high priority link setup without additional delays for the STAs that have frames with user priority 4-7 in their transmission queue(s) and STAs that have no frame in their transmission queue(s) respectively and to 0 otherwise. , An AP should always allow a STA that has frames with user priority 4-7 in their transmission queue(s) to attempt initial link setup before STAs that have frames with user priority 0-3 and the STAs that have no frame in their transmission queue(s).
+An AP may set the FILS user priority B0, B1 and B2 to 1 to indicate high priority link setup without additional delays for the STAs that have frames with user priority 4-7 in their transmission queue(s), STAs that have frames with user priority 0-3 in their transmission queue(s), and STAs that have no frame in their transmission queue(s) respectively and to 0 otherwise.
+[4679, 4996, 5107, 5109,4998]An AP should always allow a STA that has frames with user priority 4-7 in their transmission queue(s) to attempt initial link setup before STAs that have frames with user priority 0-3 and the STAs that have no frame in their transmission queue(s).
 [13/1417r1, CIDs 2095, 2140, 2139, 2959, 3345][CID 4067, 4838]

 An AP may set the Bit Pattern Length subfield in the MAC Address Filter subfield to decide the number of bits used for MAC address filtering; and specify the bit pattern in the Bit Pattern subfield to allow STAs with specific MAC addresses to transmit initial link setup request frames immediately.
 The more bits used for MAC address filtering, the fewer number of STAs are allowed to transmit an initial link setup request frame immediately.
 How an AP sets the bit pattern in the Bit Pattern subfield is beyond the scope of this specification